-My research goal is to ensure that the next generation of computing technologies are designed to meet the needs of the broadest range of users.
-A major thread of my work focuses on designing new interfaces and interactions that are accessible to users with disabilities.
-More generally, I am interested in how to create technologies that adapt to accommodate individual user needs and preferences, whether to improve basic interactions such as touchscreen text entry or more complex tasks such as working with machine learning models.
-Although I often conduct qualitative and controlled lab studies, another objective of my work is to increase the scale at which we conduct accessibility research in HCI.
+My research goal is to ensure that the next generation of computing technologies is accessible to everyone.
+I am interested in how to create technologies that adapt to accommodate individual user needs and preferences, whether to improve basic interactions such as touchscreen text entry or more complex tasks such as working with machine learning models.
+I conduct mixed methods research, from controlled lab studies to qualitative interviews and field deployments.

 My research group, the Inclusive Design Lab, is an interdisciplinary team of students from Human Centered Design and Engineering, Information Studies, and Computer Science & Engineering.